CharlesShang/DCNv2/README.md

     print(output.shape)
 ```

-### Known issues:
+### Known Issues:

 - [ ] Gradient check w.r.t offset
 - [ ] Backward is not reentrant

-This is adaption of the official [Deformable-ConvNets](https://github.com/msracver/Deformable-ConvNets/tree/master/DCNv2_op).
+This is an adaption of the official [Deformable-ConvNets](https://github.com/msracver/Deformable-ConvNets/tree/master/DCNv2_op).
 I have ran the gradient check for many times with DOUBLE type.
 Every tensor **except offset** passes.
 However, when I set the offset to 0.5, it passes.
 I'm still wondering what cause this problem.
 Is it because some
 non-differential points?